raspberrypilearning/sense-hat-puzzle-box/comb_lock.md

 This takes the raw values of x and y and rounds them to the nearest whole number, before using an `if` statement to decide which angle the Sense HAT is at.
 Finally it returns the value of angle as its output.

-## Setting up you combination lock
+## Setting up your combination lock
 Below your `Locks` section, you need to add the following code:

 ```python